epocum/API/README.md

 ## License

-The OR-Tools software suite is licensed under the terms of the Apache License 2.0.
+The Epocum software suite is licensed under the terms of the Apache License 2.0.
-<br>See [LICENSE-2.0](LICENSE-2.0.txt) for more information.